BIH-DMBS/CLUES/docs/UserGuide.md

 Each of the primary data sources used by CLUES is utilized and customized on the basis of a distinct configuration file.
 The base as curated by CLUES is located in the folder `workflows\config_sources`.
 The location of the used *configs_assets_folder* can be customized in the *config.json*.
 These files contain metadata on the primary sources.
 Each of the source-specific configuration file located in the folder `workflows\config_sources` contains the key `"variables"` that is linked to a list of assets to be downloaded.
 To change what assets to download from the different sources simply remove items from the list.

-Example of source-specific configuration file `cams-global-reanalysis-eac4.json`
+Example of the source-specific configuration file `cams-global-reanalysis-eac4.json`
 <pre>
 {
     "type":"atmosphere",